-2,300+eighth and ninth graders participated in the third year of Waterbury GEAR UP, receiving additional academic support in math, science and English as well as bilingual, small-group mentoring by NVCC students.
+2,300+ eighth and ninth graders participated in receiving additional academic support in math, science and English as well as bilingual, small-group mentoring by NVCC students.
 More than 400 students visited NVCC throughout the year to engage in the college experience.